Name change: United States

-Under U.S. nationality law, when immigrants apply for naturalization, they have the option of asking for their names to be changed upon the grants of citizenship with no additional fees.
+Under U.S. nationality law, when immigrants apply for naturalization, they have the option of asking for their names to be changed upon the grant of citizenship with no additional fees.
 This allows them the opportunity to adopt more Americanized names.
 During the naturalization interview, a petition for a name change is prepared to be forwarded to a federal court.
 Applicants certify that they are not seeking a change of name for any unlawful purpose such as the avoidance of debt or evasion of law enforcement.
 Such a name change would become final if within their jurisdiction, once a federal court naturalizes an applicant.

-To maintain a person's identity, it is desirable to obtain a formal order so there is continuity of personal records.

 Informal methods of legal name change

 Assumed name

 The "open and notorious" use of a name is often sufficient to allow one to use an assumed name.
 In some jurisdictions, a trade name distinct from one's legal name can be registered with a county clerk, secretary of state, or other similar government authority.
-Persons who wish to publish materials and not to be associated with them may publish under pseudonyms; such a right is protected under case law pursuant to United States Constitution.
+Persons who wish to publish materials and not to be associated with them may publish under pseudonyms; such a right is protected under case law pursuant to the United States Constitution.

 Usage method

 A common law name (i.e. one assumed without formality and for a non-fraudulent purpose) is a legal name.
-In most states a statutory method, while quick and definitive, only supplements the common law method, unless the statute makes itself exclusive.
+In most states, a statutory method, while quick and definitive, only supplements the common law method, unless the statute makes itself exclusive.
 A person may sue under a common law name.

 In California the "usage method" (changing the name at will under common law) is sufficient to change the name.
 Not all jurisdictions require that the new name be used exclusively.
 Any fraudulent use or intent, such as changing the name to the same name as another person's name, may invalidate this type of name change.

 Specifically in California, Code of Civil Procedure § 1279.5 and Family Code § 2082 regulate common law and court decreed name changes.
 Code of Civil Procedure § 1279.5 (a) reads, "Except as provided in subdivision (b), (c), (d), or (e), nothing in this title shall be construed to abrogate the common law right of any person to change his or her name."
 Subdivisions b through e preclude one from changing their name by common law if they are in state prison, on probation, on parole, or have been convicted of a serious sex offense.
 If a person is not in any of these categories, then a common law name change is allowed.
 (Family Code § 2082 also contains some of the same wording.)

 Preferred name

 Many universities, hospitals, and other institutions allow one to use a "preferred name" instead of one's legal name.
 This name can show up on class rosters, online learning platforms, and student ID cards.
-It provides a "transitional" name change for those who have yet to, or cannot, receive a court-ordered name change.